Category: Canada

 Right next to Old Montreal is Old Port.
 I also have a thing for harbors.
 I don’t get to see as many, but I always snap a few pictures when I find one.

 Stop four was the Square Saint Louis.
-I’d found a picture of the homes in the photo above and wanted to see them in person.
 The whole neighborhood is in this same style of Victorian row houses.

 One of the thematic gardens was a Chinese garden.
 It was under construction so the only shot I got was the one above.